anabneri/anabneri.github.io/_posts/2019-09-24-JVM-under-the-hood1.md

 * **Well Welcomeeee to the series of articles on Java Virtual Machine!** *

 # JVM under the hood - What is Java?
-> In this article we will address contextualization, I believe that knowing of history and other biases is important before you direct the technical part
-> The content is very extensive and technical, the goal is to make the most objective and accessible possible: relaxed:
+> the goal here is to show it  on the most objective and accessible way for better understanding

 ## The compiling processes